maestrooo/eb-multi-container-skeleton/README.md

 In order to deploy:

 * Type `eb deploy`.
 You can also deploy to a specific environment by doing `eb deploy environmentName`.

+If your product contains multiple environments that share the same code (for instance a worker and webserver environments), unfortunately
+EB CLI does not allow to deploy the exact same code to multiple environments.
+To that extent, this skeleton comes with a small utility called so that you can map one branch to multiple named environments.

+* First, customize the `deploy.php` file to your needs.
+* Then, type the `deploy.php` command.